LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

    can efficiently be inserted into the end of the queue (called pushing) and removed from the front of the queue (called popping).
-Queues do not support random access, so the only way to get particular elements from a queue is through one of the iteration-related methods such as :ref:`query expressions
+Queues do not support random access, so the only way to get particular elements from a queue is through one of the iterative methods such as :ref:`query expressions
    <query-expressions>`.